Ednah1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execute permission to the owner of the file hello
+script that adds execution permission to owner group owner and other users to the file hello